Lipoprotein (a)

 Frequently Asked Questions

-The standard reference range is Desirable:<30 mg/dL, Borderline:30-50 mg/dL, High:>50 mg/dL.
-Many functional medicine practitioners recommend tighter optimal ranges for peak health.
-Your ideal range may vary based on age, sex, and health goals.
+The standard reference range for Lipoprotein (a) is Desirable:<30 mg/dL, Borderline:30-50 mg/dL, High:>50 mg/dL.
+Optimal ranges may differ based on individual health goals and expert recommendations.

 Medical Disclaimer